IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

    C constant contains the connection token from a previous znsq_open.

 `znsq_result_set_t'
-`   int32_t token returned by a previous znsq_read with the update option.
+`   int32_t token returned by a previous znsq_read with the update option or znsq_next_result.

 `buf`
    Contains a copy of the updated document to replace the existing version of the document.
 All secondary indexes will be updated to relect any alternate key changes found in the  new version of the document.